Devlasso-io/java-fundamentals/projects/studentManagementSystem/README.md

 ### Learning Objectives

 - Advanced OOP implementation
-- Data structure usage
+- Data structure usage (ArrayList, HashSet, HashMap)
-- File handling
+- File handling for data persistence
 - Input validation
-- Basic database concepts
+- Exception handling
+- Memory management

+### Data Storage

+- All data will be stored in memory using appropriate Java collections
+- Optional: Simple file-based storage using text/CSV files for persistence
+- Note: Database integration is NOT part of this project scope

 ## Project Structure